Covid regulations are still in flux around the world. Here's a country-by-country roundup of what's happening.

 Unite Against Covid-19 website.

-rule for unvaccinated travelers on Jan.
-26. On Jan.
-13, Norway reversed its ban on selling alcohol in restaurants and bars.
+rule for unvaccinated travelers as well, and reversed its ban on selling alcohol in restaurants and bars.
 Learn more at the government's page on Covid-19 restrictions.

 Vaccinated tourists do not have to provide a negative test to enter Portugal.
-Nightclubs and bars reopened on Jan.
-14. A negative Covid-19 test is no longer required for entry to business events, cultural shows, nightclubs, sporting events, tourist attractions
+A negative Covid-19 test is no longer required for entry to business events, cultural shows, nightclubs, sporting events, tourist attractions

 and local accommodations.